Lucas-C/dotfiles_and_notes/misc/Software_Engineering/Stats_and_benchmarks.md

 HdrHistogram: a better latency capture method

+[Statistics for Engineers : Applying statistical techniques to operations data](http://queue.acm.org/detail.cfm?id=2903468) : include the name of a useful "barcode" graph : the rug plot

 RESSOURCES:
 [1] : HOW TO NOT TO LIE WITH STATISTICS: THE CORRECT WAY TO SUMMARIZE BENCHMARK RESULTS (PHILIP J. FLEMING and JOHN J. WALLACE)